Gerald Chan: Career

 As of 2015, he had invested over $100 million into the real estate market in the Harvard Square district of Cambridge, the location of his alma mater.

-In September 2018, Chan opened a luxury countryside hotel, Heckfield Place, in Hampshire, England, a renovated 18th-century manor house and farm.
+In September 2018, Chan opened a countryside hotel, Heckfield Place, in Hampshire, England, a renovated 18th-century manor house and farm.

 Philanthropy

 When his family donated the Harvard School of Public Health $350 million in six annual installments, the largest gift in Harvard's history at the time, the school was renamed the Harvard T.H.
 Chan School of Public Health in honor of Chan's late father.

 In September 2021, the Chans' Morningside Foundation donated $175 million to the UMass Medical School in Worcester, MA, and it changed its name to UMass Chan Medical School.

 In March 2022, the Morningside Foundation donated $100 million to found the MIT Morningside Academy for Design, intended to "encourage design work at MIT to grow and cross disciplines among engineering, science, management, computing, architecture, urban planning, and the arts."